gtgt/kolab-chwala/README.md

 $ chown <www-user> cache
 $ chown <www-user> temp

+3. Execute database initialization scripts from doc/SQL/ on Roundcube database.

-3. Optionally, configure your webserver to point to the 'public_html' directory of this package as document root.
+4. Optionally, configure your webserver to point to the 'public_html' directory of this package as document root.